DurationFull-time 1 year, Part-time 2 years

 Program code: GD052

-Graduates find work within industry, government, service organisations, consulting or in workers' compensation insurance companies.
+Graduates find work within industry, government, service organisations, consulting or in workers' compensation insurance companies in roles that include:

 You must have:

 - successfully completed an Australian Bachelor degree (or equivalent overseas qualification) or

 - a minimum of 8 years professional work experience in a related industry.
 Applicants with professional experience at a senior level that is less than 8 years may also be considered.